variantstudios/wisdomwaysacupuncture.com/pages/make-an-appointment/index.md

 ### Our Location

 Wisdom Ways Acupuncture is conveniently located in mid Fort Collins, just off College Avenue on Drake Road, just west of the railroad tracks in the Drake Professional Park.
 Located at 363 Drake Road Suite 1, the clinic is the one right below the large Allstate sign, in the building west of Cuppies Coffee Shop, and facing the CSU Vet Hospital.
-For directions/map to clinic, click here.
+For directions/map to clinic, [click here](https://www.google.com/maps?q=363+West+Drake+Road,+Fort+Collins,+CO&amp;hl=en&amp;ll=40.551929,-105.082684&amp;spn=0.009391,0.021136&amp;sll=40.552546,-105.0732&amp;sspn=0.009391,0.021136&amp;t=h&amp;hnear=363+W+Drake+Rd,+Fort+Collins,+Colorado+80526&amp;z=16){: target="_blank"}.